CJ-2123/kh-bingo-generator/README.md

 ```

 The list must have a "name" property for each objective. "icon" is optional.
 Custom icons are not supported yet, but icons already on the website are useable in custom lists.
+[This folder](https://github.com/CJ-2123/kh-bingo-generator/tree/main/icons) contains all of the icons on the site.

 ```json
 [